Spin Induced Geometry: Emergence of Metric and Torsional Sectors from Spinor Source: Results

-If the source induces a vector torsion component, kinematical deviations from geodesic motion may arise even for spin--blind probes, possibly leading to violations of the Weak Equivalence Principle at the level of affine dynamics.
+If the torsion contains a trace-vector component, kinematical deviations from geodesic motion may arise even for spin-blind probes.
+In the present construction, such a trace-vector sector is associated with the coherent effective response, not with the bare microscopic axial Clifford source.